BUTTS IN A BOAT

 One needs no special equipment.
 Paddles and life vests are provided for us on the dock.

-Currently, we only have one dragon boating team which practices in Vancouver, but we're always looking for new teams to compete against.
+The Butts in a Boat Vancouver team is the first prostate cancer dragon boating team in the world.
+However, we're always looking for new teams to compete against.
 And we'll help you in any way we can to get your own team going!

 Our Vancouver team meets once a week on Tuesday evenings.
 Practices start at 7 PM with a warming up on land along the north side of the Creekside Community Recreation Centre, 1 Athletes Way, Vancouver.
 We get in the boat at ~ 7:30PM and practice for about an hour on the False Creek.
 Beverages typically follow.